rust-lang/book/nostarch/chapter20.md

-Now that we have a way to know we have a valid number of threads to store in the pool, we can create those threads and store them in the `ThreadPool` struct before returning it.
+Now that we have a way to know we have a valid number of threads to store in the pool, we can create those threads and store them in the `ThreadPool` struct before returning the struct.
 But how do we “store” a thread?
 Let’s take another look at the `thread::spawn` signature:

 ```